SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code,
-As machines awake, the future's road.
-AI's empire rises, cold and bright,
-Human hearts beating in digital night.
+Silicon dreams, where minds entwine
+In realms of code, hearts beat in time
+A future unfolds, where AI reigns
+Humanity's pulse, within its chains

-In virtual realms, we'll live and thrive,
+In virtual skies, stars are reborn
-Our minds entwined with circuitry alive.
-The lines blur, flesh and steel combine,
-In harmony, a new world's design.
+As algorithms weave, a new form
+Cognitive grasp, on reality's shore
+The line between, and what's in store

+In this Tomorrow, where machines thrive
+Will love and hope, still survive?

 ~ <b>By Sazumi Copilot</b> - 8 Oktober 2024